-One of the biggest names in global corporate law has only been around in its current form for a decade now — London’s Lovells having merged with Washington DC’s Hogan Hartson in 2010.
+One of the biggest names in global corporate law has only been around in its current form for a little over a decade now — London’s Lovells having merged with Washington DC’s Hogan Hartson in 2010.
 At the time of the merger there was much speculation over what the new name would be, with Love Harts and HogLove the most memorable suggestions, but the firm sensibly settled on Hogan Lovells.
-The combined megafirm now has 48 offices in approaching 30 different countries, including a substantial presence in South America and Asia as well as Europe and the US.
+The combined megafirm now has 51 offices in nearly 30 different countries, including a substantial presence in South America and Asia as well as Europe and the US.

-Offering one of the best combinations of scale and quality outside the magic circle — with global revenue this year again topping $2 billion and global profit per equity partner rising 8% to reach the million pound mark (4% to £1.04 million) — Hogan Lovells specialises in about every practice area you can imagine.
-This is particularly attractive to students in that it allows them to keep their options open while training and then qualify into a first rate team.
+Offering one of the best combinations of scale and quality outside the magic circle — with global revenue this year growing to $2.6 billion (£1.92 billion) and global profit per equity partner (PEP) soaring 26% to just over $2.48 million (£1.83 million).
+Hogan Lovells specialises in just about every practice area you can imagine.
+Though it is slightly more corporate and finance heavy, with these departments accounting for 41% of the firm’s total billings, the rest of the firm’s practice areas are well balanced.
+Intellectual property, media and technology (IPMT) and global regulatory make up 31% of Hogan Lovells’ billings, whilst litigation, arbitration and employment generate 28%.
+This all-roundedness is particularly attractive to students in that it allows them to keep their options open while training and then qualify into a first rate team.

-Levels of responsibility increase sharply in the associate ranks — where NQ pay rates have recently been increased to £90,000 in a bonus-tied package worth up to a total of £117,000.
-Make it that far and if you are good you have a decent chance of reaching the top of the firm, with Hogan Lovells boasting a good reputation for promoting its own to partner level.
+Trainees’ confidence that Hogan Lovells is “willing to keep up with the competition” has proven to be well-placed.
+Levels of responsibility increase sharply in the associate ranks, where its London NQ base rates have recently risen to £100,000 matching their magic circle rivals.
+Having made it to NQ, you have a decent chance of reaching the top of the firm, with Hogan Lovells boasting a good reputation for promoting its own to partner level.